jodfedlet/jodfedlet/README.md

 - 👀 I can build, from scratch to Deploy, scalable RESTFULL API or Microservices using: Clean Arch | SOLID | DDD | API Gateway | RabbitMQ | Kafka | Docker | Keycloak
 - 🌱 I’m currently learning/improving Clean Architecure, Kotlin, TypeScript and AWS.
 -  I'm interested to learn/improve ReactJs and React Native.
-- 💞️ I’m looking to collaborate in open source projects.
+- 💞️ I’m looking to collaborate to open source projects.
 - And ...
 I'm an eternal Student

 #### 💥 Connect with me on: